Charles A. Murphy

 Charles A. "Charley" Murphy (born August 11, 1965) is the former representative of the 21st Middlesex District to the Massachusetts House of Representatives and the Chairman of the Massachusetts House Committee on Ways and Means.

 Biography

-Murphy was born in Boston and raised in Burlington, Massachusetts.
+Murphy was born on August 11, 1965 in Boston and raised in Burlington, Massachusetts.
 After graduating from the Burlington school system, Murphy went on to attend Villanova University and Vermont Law School.

 As a second-year law student at Vermont Law School, Murphy joined the U.S/ Marine Corps, where he served from 1989 to 1994 and rose to the rank of captain.
 Stationed in Cherry Point, North Carolina, Murphy served a six-month tour as a Staff Judge Advocate for the commanding officer aboard the USS Guadalcanal that deployed to the Mediterranean Sea and Mogadishu, Somalia, as part of the 22nd Marine Expeditionary Unit.
 During his time in North Carolina, Murphy also served as a military prosecutor and Special Assistant United States Attorney for the Eastern District of North Carolina.
 He returned to New England following his military service and attended Harvard Kennedy School at Harvard University, graduating with an MPA.